 Once your application is completed, it's processed and sent off to another agency that specializes in making medical determinations on SSI (and SSDI and Medicaid) claims.
 In most states, this agency is known as Disability Determination Services, or simply DDS.

 At DDS, the file is assigned to a disability claims examiner, who'll process the medical portion of the claim.
 The examiner will begin sending out requests for medical records to the doctors, counselors, and hospitals you listed on your application.
 Since many medical providers (especially large hospitals) can be slow in processing the requests, the wait for records can last several months.
 Learn more about what happens at DDS.

-Keep in mind that it doesn't take a really long work history to qualify for SSDI on your own record.
-You can get SSDI disability benefits even if you never worked full time.
-But to earn enough work credits to qualify (about 20-40), you must have worked at least a small amount each year for five to ten years, depending on your age.
+But keep in mind that it doesn't take a lifetime of work to qualify for SSDI on your own record.
+You can get SSDI disability benefits even if you never worked full-time.
+To earn enough work credits to qualify (about 20-40), you must have worked at least a small amount each year for five to ten years, depending on your age.

 When you file for Social Security disability, the SSA will determine if your application is for SSI alone or both SSI and SSDI benefits.
 Filing for both SSDI and SSI is known as a concurrent disability claim.

 Concurrent claims are for individuals who have coverage for SSDI benefits because of their work history but whose monthly benefit amount might be particularly low because their past wages have been low or they didn't work many years.
 Although you can get SSI benefits if you've never worked, you can't get concurrent benefits.